Faux Namti Bridge: Construction

 The bridge's construction, carried out by the Batignolles Construction Company, was particularly difficult and expensive.
 Its position over one hundred metres above the Sicha River required the development of novel construction methods, and its remoteness from large population centres, which complicating transportation of materials to and from the site.
-By the time it was complete, initial cost estimates for the railway had been revised from the equivalent of 19.2 million USD to 33.1 million USD.
+By the time it was complete, initial cost estimates for the railway had been revised from the equivalent of 19.2 million USD to US$33.1 million.

 Construction crews initially broke through to the gorge at kilometre 111.860 on March 10, 1907.
 Having eliminated a masonry bridge as a possibility, company engineers turned to metal beams as structural units.
 A cantilever bridge was found to be out of the question, as was erection by falsework.
 Engineer Paul Bodin devised the solution, which consisted of two triangular trusses, arranged similarly to the leaves of a bascule bridge, supporting a set of beams that would form the span of the bridge.
 The trusses would be anchored into notches cut further down the cliff.